ieeeupsb/workshop_arduino/content/gettingStarted.md

 ![connection](./images/examples_blink.png "Breadboard Connections") </br>
 ## Arduino IDE Serial Port Selection
 Everytime you plug an Arduino (Or any other USB), your system assigns it a different COM port.
-In this example, the arduino port is "COM, but It can be different in any PC that you plug the same Arduino, but will always be the same PORT if either the PC and the Arduino are the same. </br>
+In this example, the arduino port is COM10, but It can be different in any PC that you plug the same Arduino.
+However, it will always be the same PORT if either the PC and the Arduino are the same. </br>
 ![connection](./images/Selecionar_Porta.png "Selecionar Porta") </br>

 ## Arduino IDE Board Selection
 Everytime you use the Arduino IDE, certify yourself that the IDE is compiling for the right Arduino board.
-This problem arises because not every Arduino has the same compiling restrictions and you can use the Arduino IDE to program other microcontrolers.  </br>
+This problem arises because not every Arduino has the same compiling restrictions since you can use the Arduino IDE to program other microcontrolers.  </br>
 ![connection](./images/selecionar_placa.png "Selecionar Placa") </br>

 ## Arduino IDE Including library